dkp1903/devagram/SRS.md

    1. ### Purpose

-      - A platform for developers to showcase projects, code snips, tutorials and memes,get reviewed by the fellow developers,community and interact and collaborate towards the open source community.
+      - Devagram is a platform for developers to connect with each other.
+Developers can showcase projects, code snippets, tutorials and memes, get reviewed by the fellow developers, community and interact and collaborate towards the open source community.
+Developers can ask query and discuss with other developers.
+Also make amazing profile to showcase.

    2. ### Intended Audience

       - The targeted audience would be the newbie to the experienced developers struggling to start their development journey or to get the right opportunity for their growth.

    3. ### Intended Use

       - Getting reviews
       - Share the learning
       - Participating in Hackathons
       - Getting hired
       - Collaborate in OSS
-      - Network with professionals
+      - Connect with professionals

    4. ### Scope

+      - Devagram will make it easy to connect developers with each others.
+        Developers can share their work and projects with others.
+        Developers can solve their issues with the help of better community.

+      - Developer can message and follow other developer and discuss with them.
+        User can view other user's posts and projects.

    5. ### Definitions and Acronyms
+      Developer
+      - A user related to tech industry and computer programming.

    <br />

 2. ### Overall Description